lortza/lortza.github.io/_posts/2024-10-27-sinatra-from-scratch-pt2.md

 ```html
 <li><a href='<%= url_for "/playlists/#{playlist.id}" %>'><%= playlist.display_name %></a></li>
 ```
-Is that link syntax heckin ugly?
+Is that link syntax ugly?
 Ohhhhh yeah it is.
 I haven't looked into how to make links much prettier in Sinatra, so for now, this gets the job done.

 ## Add a layout for consistent page design